bloggerpack/bloggerpack/starters/blank/README.md

 ## Sharing

-You can share your Bloggerpack based theme on GitHub.

-Use the `bloggerpack-theme` keyword within GitHub topics.
+You can share your theme on GitHub and use the `bloggerpack-theme` keyword within GitHub topics.

 ## Documentation